Translate

 Getting a diagnosis is important as it tells your doctor if you have acute lymphoblastic leukemia as opposed to another condition.
 If an acute lymphoblastic leukemia diagnosis is made, it can be used to predict how quickly the disease might progress and how it may respond to certain treatments.

 Diagnostic techniques can also show what subtype of acute lymphoblastic leukemia is present.
-Identifying the subtype increases the accuracy of the predictions that your doctor can make about the course and severity of disease.
+Identifying the subtype increases the accuracy of your doctor's predictions about the course and severity of disease.

 At the doctors